Introduction | Life | Work | Books

 Between 1513 and 1518, More worked on an unfinished historiography, the "History of King Richard III", later published in both English and Latin.
 It reflected an early move from mundane medieval chronicles to a more dramatic writing style.

-In 1516, More wrote his most famous and controversial work, "Utopia", a novel wherein a traveller describes the political arrangements of the imaginary island country of Utopia.
+In 1516, More wrote his most famous and controversial work, "Utopia", a novel wherein a traveler describes the political arrangements of the imaginary island country of Utopia.
 In Utopia, private property does not exist, and there is almost complete religious toleration.
 Atheism, however, is not tolerated, with More arguing that, if a man did not believe in a god or in an afterlife, he could never be trusted because logically he would not acknowledge any authority or principle outside himself.
 The perfectly orderly and reasonable social arrangements of Utopia (based loosely on monastic communalism) are contrasted with the contentious social life of European states, and the social need for order and discipline is emphasized (rather than liberty).

 Although some have argued that "Utopia" was largely ironic and that More was at every point an orthodox Christian, it has also attracted the admiration of modern Socialists, who have argued that it was a shrewd critique of economic and social exploitation in pre-modern Europe, and that More was one of the key intellectual figures in the early development of Socialist ideas.